lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

-The continuous principal quantum number (**5.934**) specifies the [number of nodes and boundary condition](/docs/asaoverview/#boundary-conditions-and-continuous-principal-quantum-numbers). or core states it has a large fractional part, typically around 0.93 for shallow cores.  **lmfa**{: style="color: blue"} determined the appropriate value precisely for the atomic potential.
+The continuous principal quantum number (**5.934**) specifies the [number of nodes and boundary condition](/docs/asaoverview/#boundary-conditions-and-continuous-principal-quantum-numbers).
+For core states it has a large fractional part, typically around 0.93 for shallow cores.  **lmfa**{: style="color: blue"} determined the appropriate value precisely for the atomic potential.
 In the self-consistency cycle the potential will change and **lmfa**{: style="color: blue"} will update this value.